Home CTV Paramount’s WBD Deal Nears The Finish Line As Streaming Revenue Climbs

 But if you want any further information about the pending deal – sorry, that’s all you’re going to get for now.
 Paramount declined to answer investor questions regarding WBD (although, boy, that did not stop investors from asking about it anyway).

-Among Paramount’s other priorities on the streaming monetization front are a new performance-focused ad product called Precision+ that aims to boost ad performance by helping advertisers create media plans more likely to drive their intended outcomes.
+Among Paramount’s other priorities on the streaming monetization front is a new performance-focused ad product called Precision+ that aims to boost ad performance by helping advertisers create media plans more likely to drive their intended outcomes.

 And just last month, Paramount added vertical video to the Paramount+ app, which it says is already driving viewers to watch full titles, increasing overall engagement on the app.